About

 Accreditation Statement

-In support of improving patient care, this activity has been planned and implemented by the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) and the Medical College of Wisconsin.
+In support of improving patient care, this activity was planned and implemented by the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) and the Medical College of Wisconsin.
 The University of Wisconsin–Madison ICEP is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Credit Designation Statements

-American Medical Association (AMA) The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 26.75 AMA PRA Category 1 Credits™.
+American Medical Association (AMA) The University of Wisconsin–Madison ICEP designated this live activity for a maximum of 26.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-American Academy of Family Physicians (AAFP) The AAFP has reviewed Wisconsin Update in Geriatric Medicine 2025 and deemed it acceptable for up to 26.75 Live AAFP Prescribed credit(s).
-Term of Approval is from 09/08/2025 to 09/11/2025.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+American Academy of Family Physicians (AAFP) The AAFP reviewed WUGM 2025 and deemed it acceptable for up to 26.75 Live AAFP Prescribed credits (09/08/2025–09/11/2025).

 Accreditation Council for Pharmacy Education (ACPE) The University of Wisconsin–Madison ICEP designates this knowledge-based activity for a maximum of 26.75 hours/2.675 CEUs of CPE credit.
 Credit can be earned by documented attendance and by successfully completing the evaluation.
 Credit will be provided to NABP CPE Monitor within 60 days after the activity completion.
 UAN #JA0000358-9999-25-038-L99-P